Outstanding Community Partner Recognition

 Criteria for selection:

-- Record of dissemination of faculty research, creative activity, teaching, or outreach outcomes and actual or potential dissemination through the current application
+• Record of dissemination of research, creative activity, teaching, or outreach outcomes and actual or potential dissemination through the current application

-- The professional value of your participation on your scholarship and career development
+• The professional value of participation on the applicant’s scholarship and career development

-- Recognition or honor at your destination event: e.g., invited featured performer or presenter or speaker; substantial professional organization award recipient, etc., is considered an additional strength of an application
+• Recognition or honor at the applicant’s destination event; e.g. invited featured performer, presenter or speaker; substantial professional organization award recipient, etc., is considered an additional strength of an application

 Eligibility:

-- Have not received a Faculty Travel Grant in the prior two academic years.
-For example: a Faculty Travel Grant award recipient in academic year (fall or spring) 2020-2021 is not eligible for a subsequent award until academic year 2023-2024.
+• Have not received a Travel Award in the prior two academic years.
+For example: a Faculty/Post-doc Travel Award recipient in academic year 2022-2023 is not eligible for a subsequent award until academic year 2024-2025.

-Fall 2023 faculty travel grant applications will be due by 5:00 pm on Tuesday, September 5th.
-It is anticipated that 14 Fall Faculty Travel Grants will be awarded.
-The College will place the award travel funds in an operating account within the awarded faculty member’s department for support of the travel described in the selected application.
+Spring 2024 faculty and post-doc travel award applications will be due by 5:00 pm on November 13th.
+It is anticipated that up to 14 Spring Travel Awards will be granted.
+The College will place the travel funds in an operating account within the awarded faculty / post-doc member’s department for support of the travel described in the selected application.

-- Confirmation that you have not received an Arts & Sciences faculty travel award in the previous two academic years (see eligibility)
+• Confirmation that you have not received an Arts & Sciences travel award in the previous two academic years (see Eligibility, above)

-- Confirmation that you have successful/effective performance (EP) (or higher) in all areas of the most recently available department head appraisal of the APR
+• For faculty, confirmation that you have successful/effective performance (EP) (or higher) in all areas of the most recently available department head appraisal of the APR.
+For post-docs, a formal letter of support from your mentor, bundled in the application narrative (see Eligibility, above)

-- Confirmation that you will follow all NMSU policies and procedures for international travel (if an awarded travel grant involves international travel)
+• Confirmation that you will follow all NMSU policies and procedures for international travel (if an award involves international travel)

 Recent College of A&S Faculty Travel Grant awardees (again eligible for a Travel Grant award after an intervening two academic year exclusion):